ivanbelzen/PhyRepID/documentation.md

 Downloading and saving all raw data is necessary for reproducibility

---- Snakefile 1 ended, all files necessary to check if next steps are done for all proteins.
+--- Datacollection finished, all files necessary to check if next steps are done for all proteins.

 ## Repeat detection (Snakefile)